pioneercoders/tutorials/programs/java/statements.md

 </details>

 <details>
-<summary>Write a program to print given divisible by 2 and 3.</summary>
+<summary>Write a program to print given number divisible by 2 and 3.</summary>
 <p>

 ```java